 Maybe you’ve been in my shoes… I’m trying to do something.
-Anything.
+Anything to keep your child on a meal schedule.
 “Mommy, I’m hungry!”
 8,000 times a day.
 My kids seem to be always hungry and never hungry for actual meals.

 And certainly not hungry for vegetables.

 What’s going on here?
 A few things.
 First, your child may be eating too often.
 This means that they are not hungry for a full meal of food.
 Second, your child may be eating mostly “snack food.”
-“Snack food” often doesn’t have enough protein and fat to keep kids going to the next meal.
+“Snack food” often doesn’t have enough protein and fat to keep kids going to the next meal in your meal schedule (if you have one).

 Kids actually can eat too often and be hungry all the time!

-If this is your situation, I encourage you to embrace your role as the parent.
-It’s your job to decide when food is offered at home and what food is offerred.
+Is this your situation?
+I encourage you to embrace your role as the parent and create your meal schedule.
+It’s your job to decide when food is offered at home and what food is offered.

 I’m not suggesting you starve your child.
 In fact, for a lot of children, snacks make sense.
 I generally recommend giving your child an eating opportunity every 2.5-4 hours.
 This won’t work for every kid, but it works for a lot of kids.